arvados/arvados-k8s/charts/arvados/README.md

           manually delete all entries under "Forwarding rules" and "Target pools" in the [console UI](https://console.cloud.google.com/net-services/loadbalancing/advanced/targetPools/list).
     - Even after the containers are running, they take a couple minutes to download and install various packages.
-If some components seem down, check its logs with `kubectl logs <POD NAME>` and see if it's fully initialized.
-In my testing, the container has been inaccessible for up to 10 minutes after starting.
+If some component seem down, check its logs with `kubectl logs <POD NAME>` and see if it's fully initialized.

-10. Connect to the Workbench.
+10. Connect to Workbench:
     - Navigate to `https://<STATIC IP>` in your browser.
+Use the username and password specified in values.yaml to log in.

+    Alternatively, use the Arvados cli tools or SDKs:

+    Set the environment variables properly:

+    ARVADOS_API_TOKEN=<superUserSecret from values.yaml>
+    ARVADOS_API_HOST=<STATIC IP>:444
+    ARVADOS_API_HOST_INSECURE=true

-11. Destroy the GKE cluster when finished.
+11. Destroy the GKE cluster when finished, via the web or command line:
+    - helm del arvados --purge
+    - gcloud container clusters delete <CLUSTERNAME> --zone us-central1-a

 ## Future Work

-- The Arvados Dockerfiles need to be rebuilt so that they have the latest `apt` metadata.
-As a workaround, some pods, such as `keep-web` are running `apt-get update` when they start.
-- Set the floating IP through `./values.yaml` and have Helm handling templating it, rather than manually replacing references to the IP.
-    - There may be other values worth templating, such as the number of Keep containers to deploy, or the versions of the Arvados packages to install.
-- Figure out a better way of setting API tokens.
-It's currently hardcoded in the config files, and changing it in one location will cause the other references to fail.
-    ```
-    $ grep -r 'thisisnotavery' .
-    ./config/api-server/90-init-db.sh:    bundle exec script/create_superuser_token.rb thisisnotaverygoodsuperusersecretstring00000000000
-    ./config/api-server/90-init-db.sh:    bundle exec get_anonymous_user_token.rb -t thisisnotaverygoodanonymoussecretstring00000000000 || true
-    ./config/sso/90-init-db.sh:    bundle exec script/create_superuser_token.rb thisisnotaverygoodsuperusersecretstring00000000000
-    ./config/sso/90-init-db.sh:    bundle exec get_anonymous_user_token.rb -t thisisnotaverygoodanonymoussecretstring00000000000 || true
-    ./templates/keep-proxy-deployment.yaml:              value: "thisisnotaverygoodanonymoussecretstring00000000000"
-    ./templates/keep-web-deployment.yaml:              value: "thisisnotaverygoodanonymoussecretstring00000000000"
-    ./templates/shell-server-deployment.yaml:              value: "thisisnotaverygoodsuperusersecretstring00000000000"
-    ```
+- Add an option to use an external PostgreSQL database
+- Add an option to use an external Keep storage backend
+- Add Arvados Docker Cleaner to the compute nodes.
 - Figure out how to reduce redundant YAML files.
     - The Nginx SSL proxies (`./templates/keep-web-https.yaml`,
       `./templates/keep-proxy-https.yaml`, `./templates/ws-https.yaml`) are